pyenv/pyenv/README.md

     $ pyenv local --unset

+Previous versions of pyenv stored local version specifications in a file named `.pyenv-version`.
+For backwards compatibility, pyenv will read a local version specified in an `.pyenv-version` file, but a `.python-version` file in the same directory will take precedence.

+**pyenv feature**

-And also, you can specify multiple versions as local Python.
+You can specify multiple versions as local Python.
 Commands within these Python versions are searched by specified order.

     $ pyenv local 2.7.3 3.2.3